 At the end of medical school, the student should be able to:

-- Distinguish, through the history, physical examination and laboratory testing, testicular torsion, torsion of testicular appendices, epididymitis, testicular tumor, scrotal trauma and hernia.
+- Distinguish, through the history, physical examination and laboratory testing, testicular torsion, torsion of testicular appendices, epididymitis/orchitis, testicular tumor, scrotal trauma and

-- Appropriately order imaging studies to make the diagnosis of the acute scrotum.
+- Appropriately order imaging studies to further refine the diagnosis of the acute scrotum.

 - Determine which acute scrotal conditions require emergent surgery and which may be handled less emergently or electively.